Riddings Junction Viaduct: Description

 The viaduct consists of nine semi-elliptical, depressed arches on an unusually sharp skew, crossing the river in a sweeping curve.
-It is built from local red sandstone and faced in ashlar.
-The arches are supported on tapering rectangular piers.
+It is built from local red sandstone and faced in bullnosed (rounded) ashlar.
+The arches have channelled voussoirs, a pattern which continues along the soffits, and spring from prominent impost bands.
+They are supported on tapering rectangular piers at the base of which are narrow cutwaters.
 The stonework has decorative channelling which continues diagonally through the soffits.
 A brick parapet and iron handrail were added in the late 20th century.
 The viaduct is 60 ft high and 160 yd long, each arch having a span of 44 ft.

 History

 The viaduct was built for the North British Railway at the very beginning of its branch from Riddings Junction on the outskirts of Carlisle to Langholm in Scotland, part of the Waverley Route.
 The viaduct runs from the south bank of Liddel Water in Kirkandrews-on-Esk in Cumbria to the north bank near Rowanburn, in the parish of Canonbie, Dumfries and Galloway.
-It opened on 18 March 1864 and closed, with the rest of the line, on 18 September 1967; the viaduct has been disused ever since.
+It opened on 18 March 1864 and closed, with the rest of the line, on 18 September 1967 as part of the Beeching cuts; the viaduct has been disused ever since.
 It carried a single track for its entire operational life; the rails were removed when the line closed.

+The viaduct is now part of the Historical Railways Estate and maintained by National Highways.
+Restoration works were undertaken in 2024.